Australia climate is

 Australia is well known as a country with beautiful weather and

 warm climate.
 And by world's standards this is certainly true.
-But it

 doesn't mean that the sun is always shining in the whole country.